 Safety and Education Resources

 Cary offers a variety of bicycle facilities to accommodate cyclists of all ages and abilities.
-For more information on the Town’s bicycle facilities, watch a video about bicycling in Cary.

 For information on the Rules of the Road and a Motorist Briefing Presentation, please reference the training session by Steve Goodridge, a League of American Bicyclists Local Cycling Instructor (LCI).
 Talking points have been included as a reference point for the material.
 Also take a look at tips on bicycle safety for people of all ages.